Zehut

 Zehut (זֶהוּת) is a right-libertarian and nationalist political party in Israel founded in 2015 by Moshe Feiglin.
 Its platform is centered on promoting individual liberty, including economic freedom, and annexing the West Bank.
 The party also advocates for legalization of cannabis.
+While the party has never held a Knesset seat, it came close to surpassing the 3.25% electoral threshold in the April 2019 Israeli legislative election, where it garnered a 2.7% share of over 100,000 votes.

 History

 Manhigut Yehudit

 The roots of Zehut lie in the Manhigut Yehudit (Jewish Leadership) movement within the Likud party, established in 1995 by Moshe Feiglin in order to attain the country's leadership through it, eventually receiving 23% of the votes in the 2012 Likud leadership election.
 In the 2013 elections, Feiglin was elected to the 19th Knesset, and served as its Deputy Speaker.

 After Prime Minister Benjamin Netanyahu took active steps to block Feiglin's advancement in the party, he reached the conclusion that it would be impossible to affect any political changes while acting within the Likud.
 In 2015, he left it to form the Zehut party, which was officially registered later that year.